 [PayPalHereSDK setActiveMerchant:merchant withMerchantId:merchantId completionHander:handler]

-merchant is
+merchant is an instance of the PPHMerchantInfo represeting a merchant object

 merchantId is an id for the merchant.
 It is defined by agreement between the back-end server and the app (not by the SDK), and must be unique among the merchants that use the back-end server and the app.